Diana Grabon

 Managing Arborist

 Diana Grabon has long had interest in the workings of plants, animals and people.
 Her previous experience includes gardening throughout the city and managing large scale forest restoration projects with NYC Parks.
-Diana holds a BS in Biology, a certificate of Horticulture from Brooklyn Botanic Garden and is an ISA and TRA certified arborist.
+Diana holds a BS in Biology, a certificate of Horticulture from Brooklyn Botanic Garden and is an ISA and TRAQ certified arborist.
 She is passionate about plant health-care and diagnostics, right plant/right place, native plants and listening to the trees.

 Arborist